kjmath/portfolio/_projects/experiments-emission.md

 However, these weaker emission bands are not very pronounced for these small, low-thrust motors.

 ___
-*Much of the discussion on this page was borrowed from my [PhD thesis](  https://hdl.handle.net/1721.1/151348).*
+*Much of the discussion on this page was borrowed from my [PhD thesis](  https://hdl.handle.net/1721.1/151348){:target="_blank" rel="noopener noreferrer"}.*

-[^1]: The thrust stand was originally designed and built by Dr. Matthew Vernacchia for his doctoral [thesis work](https://dspace.mit.edu/handle/1721.1/127069).
+[^1]: The thrust stand was originally designed and built by Dr. Matthew Vernacchia for his doctoral [thesis work](https://dspace.mit.edu/handle/1721.1/127069){:target="_blank" rel="noopener noreferrer"}.
 Modifications were made for this work.